glennhkm/Benchmarking-Sorting-Algorithms/README.md

 To run this program, you only need to clone this GitHub project into your Text Editor/IDE, then compile main.c and run it.

-syntax for compile        : "gcc main.c -o main" syntax for run program    : "./main"
+syntax for compile        : "gcc main.c -o main", syntax for run program    : "./main"

 OUTPUT EXAMPLE